pivotal/blog/README.md

 1. Add yourself as an author (first time only, obvs.):

     ~~~
-    $ cp ./data/authors/tammer.yml ./data/authors/bob.yml
+    $ cp data/authors/tammer.yml data/authors/bob.yml
-    $ vi ./data/authors/bob.yml
+    $ vi data/authors/bob.yml
     ~~~

+1. Create a new draft post:

+    ~~~
+    bin/new_post name-of-post
+    ~~~

-1. Create a new draft post with `./bin/new_post name-of-post`.
-This will create a new file at location `./content/post/name-of-post.md`.
-It's just markdown, and the template provides instructions on any advanced bits.
-Be sure to change the metadata in the file's YAML front-matter -- one thing to change immediately is the `authors:` value should include the name of your author file (`bob` in the example above) in the list.
+ This creates a new file at location `content/post/name-of-post.md`.
+It's markdown, and the template provides instructions on any advanced bits.
+Be sure to change the metadata in the file's YAML front-matter &mdash; one thing to change immediately is the `authors:` value; it should include the name of your author file (`bob` in the example above) in the list.

-1. *Meta:* If you want to change the default new post template, it's in `./archetypes/post.md`.
+1. *Meta:* If you want to change the default new post template, it's in `archetypes/post.md`.

 ## Writing a _Good_ Post